{1}

 The MATE Act requires increased training for DEA-registered physicians and practitioners—specifically, a one-time eight-hour training requirement on treating and managing patients with opioid or other substance use disorders.
 The DEA recently outlined how DEA registrants can meet the new requirements.
 In response, the American Medical Association has pulled together resources on the AMA EdHub to help physicians comply with those requirements before renewing or applying for DEA registration.
 CLICK HERE to take the AMA courses to meet the requirements.

 On or after June 27, 2023, practitioners need to check a box on their online DEA registration form—whether they’re first-time registrants or renewing—attesting that they have completed eight hours of training on the treatment and management of patients with opioid or other substance use disorders.
-The MATE Act is a one-time requirement.
-Once training is complete, you don’t need to do so for future registration renewals.

 Additional Resources for 8-hour MATE DEA Compliance: